 After your surgery at St. Louis County Oral and Maxillofacial Surgery, you will most likely be groggy from the anesthesia and need to rest.
 Have someone drive you home.
 Be aware that you can expect the extraction site to bleed for a little while after the surgery.
-Our oral and maxillofacial surgeons will place gauze over the extraction site at the completion of the surgery, and then send you home with more to change when it becomes soaked.
+Our oral and maxillofacial surgeons will place gauze over the extraction site at the completion of the surgery and then send you home with more to change when it becomes soaked.
 If bleeding continues for longer than 24 hours, please call Drs.
-Stemme, Weber, Weber, and Kincaid.
+Weber, Weber, Kincaid, and Carn.

 Rest when you return home, but do not lie flat, as this could prolong the bleeding.
 Prop your head up on a pillow when lying down.
 Our doctors will prescribe you pain medication; take only as directed.
-An ice pack is also great for reducing the pain.
+An ice pack is also great for reducing the pain in the first 48 hours.
+Heat is okay to use after the swelling begins to decrease.
 Our doctors might also provide you with a cleaning solution to clean the extraction site at home.